How to express breast milk

 - It allows other parents or carers to be involved in feeding your baby.

 - Expressing milk can help to relieve uncomfortably full breasts.

 - Your baby can still be fed breast milk when you aren’t there – for example, if you go out or return to work.

 - If you're breastfeeding, expressing milk can help to maintain your milk supply.

 There are different options to expressing breast milk and the one you choose will come down to your individual preference.
 Expressing breast milk is a very subjective thing and will depend completely on your personal circumstances.
 Some mums prefer to use a breast pump and some like to hand express.
 The thing to remember is there’s no right or wrong way and each method will take a little while to get used to.

 Hand expressing milk

-Some mums find it easier to express milk by hand rather than using a breast pump, while others find it tricky to get the hang of.
-It's down to your individual preference – here are some tips from the NHS to help you get started:
+Some mums find it easier to express milk by hand rather than by using a breast pump, while others find it tricky to get the hang of.
+Here are some tips from the NHS to help you get started: